pchp250g8-home-python-tutorials/python-gui-robot-task-3-2/README.md

 The robot's starting position is marked with a blue square.
 The robot's final position is marked with a red house.
 Some cells have walls on the down.
-The task is to move the robot from its starting position to its final position.
+The task is to move the robot from its starting position to its final position (see figures).
-Along the way, color in the cells marked with an orange square (see figures).
 Solve the problem for all robot environments (write a common code).
 The solution of the task is located in the file "Task-3-2.py".